xolox/vim-easytags/README.md

     \   }
     \}

 Each key is a special language definition.
-The key is in the notation of ctags in lowercase; you still need to use `xolox#easytags#map_filetypes()` to map this to Vim's filetypes, if necessary.

-Above snippets shows the defaults; you only need to specify options that differ.
+The key is a Vim file type in lowercase.
+The above snippet shows the defaults; you only need to specify options that differ.

 ### The `g:easytags_file` option